 A pair of views from our train.

-A creek that we crossed on our way east.
+A creek which we crossed on our way east.

-More Fall colors.
-At North Pole we detrained for a Static Photo.
-This picture is on the way to the Photo Line.
+More autumn colors.
+At North Pole we detrained for a static photo and this picture is on the way to the photo line.

 The Spirit of North Pole sign and train.